-The Jennifer Gandel Kachura Neonatal Intensive Care Unit (NICU) handles a full range of medical problems of premature and critically ill newborns.
-Pediatric anesthesia, general surgical and neurosurgical services are available when needed.
+The Jennifer Gandel Kachura Neonatal Intensive Care Unit (NICU) handles a full range of medical problems for premature and critically ill newborns.
+Pediatric anesthesia, and general surgical and neurosurgical services are available when needed.
 Diagnostic capabilities include laboratory medicine, radiology (ultrasound, CT and MRI) and echocardiography.
-Cardiovascular surgery for patent ductus arteriosus is performed in the NICU, which is a 21-bed unit.
+Cardiovascular surgery for patent ductus arteriosus is performed in the 21-bed NICU.

-The staff provides extensive support and teaching to prepare families to provide ongoing care at home.
+All staff provides extensive support and teaching to prepare families for ongoing care at home.
 Members of your baby's care team are here to answer any questions you have.

 Download the Neonatal Medicine One Sheet